Man-eating animal: Leopards

 Man-eating leopards are a small percentage of all leopards, but have undeniably been a menace in some areas; one leopard in India killed over 200 people.
 Jim Corbett was noted to have stated that unlike tigers, which usually became man-eaters because of infirmity, leopards more commonly did so after scavenging on human corpses.
 In the area that Corbett knew well, dead people are usually cremated completely, but when there is a bad disease epidemic, the death rate outruns the supply of cremation pyre wood and people burn the body a little and throw it over the edge of the burning ghat.
-In Asia, man-eating leopards usually attack at night, and have been reported to break down doors and thatched roofs in order to reach human prey.
+In Asia, man-eating leopards usually attack at night, and have been reported to break down doors and thatched roofs in order to reach humans.
 Attacks in Africa are reported less often, though there have been occasions where attacks occurred in daylight.
-Both Corbett and Kenneth Anderson have written that hunting the man-eating panther presented more challenges than any other animal.
 In 2019 in India, an infant was stolen and decapitated by a leopard.